Essie Pinola Parrish: Biography

 Parrish was also a healer and a teacher.
 Parrish educated Kashaya (Kashia) children in the Kashaya Pomo language.

+Many anthropologists consulted Parrish on the Kashaya Pomo.
 She collaborated with Robert Oswalt, a linguist at University of California, Berkeley, to write a dictionary of Kashaya Pomo.
 Her work on Kashaya Pomo is in the California Language Archive.
 She helped create over 20 anthropological films documenting Pomo culture.
-She lectured at the New School in New York City in 1972.
+Her film Chishkale on acorn preparation won the 1966 Western Heritage Award.
+She also made costumes for religious events.